robomics/StripePy/docs/detect_stripes.rst

 Detect architectural stripes
 ============================

-The ``stripepy call`` command serves as the main component within StripePy, and may take several minutes when processing large files.
+The ``stripepy call`` command serves as the main component within StripePy, and may take several minutes to complete when processing large files.

 Positional arguments